Adopting the Rules of the House of Representatives for the One Hundred Nineteenth Congress, and for other purposes.

 **New Regulations:**

-* Electronic voting in committee (because who needs transparency or accountability?) * Changes to the standing rules regarding the Office of Speaker, Committee on Oversight and Government Reform, and Committee on Education and Workforce (yawn) * Codification of long-standing separate orders (read: more bureaucratic red tape)
+* Electronic voting in committees (because who needs transparency or accountability?) * Changes to the standing rules regarding the Office of Speaker, committee procedures, and bill numbering (yawn) * Codification of long-standing separate orders (read: more bureaucratic red tape)

 Related Topics